 The hike to the first Pools takes around 20 minutes and starts from a public parking area.
 Depending on the season, this location can be really crowded.
 Due to this, I recommend getting up early or visit the Isle of Skye in April, May or September.

-Exploring Skye: Neist Point Lighthouse
+Landscape Location: Neist Point Lighthouse

 A truly remarkable spot is Neist Point.
 The small lighthouse is located on a high cliff and one of the classic Isle of Skye postcard images.
 The perfect time to capture this beauty is in the evening hours while the sun hits the coast.